Theoretical Models in Clin Psy

-Theoretical Models in Clinical Psychology
+Theoretical Models in Clinical Psychology 2022-23

-Run by School of Human and Behavioural Sciences
+School Of Human And Behavioural Sciences

 This module explores the key theoretical models on which clinical psychology practice is based, and illustrates how these models inform clinical practice.
 This is intended to assist students in making decisions about pursuing a career in clinical psychology and to help prepare students for seeking relevant posts or training places.
 The module is presented in 11 weekly sessions consisting of lectures and case formulation based activities.
 Lectures will be given mainly by practising clinicians with expertise in particular theoretical approaches and their practical application to clinical problems, who have kindly agreed to contribute as guest lecturers to this module.
 The typical module structure is as follows:

 2 Formulation vs Diagnosis

 6, 7 & 8 Third Wave approaches 1.DBT; 2.Mindfulness 3.ACT

 -threshold -(C) Adequate answer to the question, largely based on lecture material.
 No real development of arguments. -good -(B) Reasonably comprehensive coverage.
 Well organised and structured.
 Good understanding of the material. -excellent -(A) Comprehensive and accurate coverage of the area clarity of argument and expression.
 Depth of insight into theoretical issues